COUN 500 - Orientation

 Hours: 3

-An overview of research methodology including basic concepts employed in quantitative and qualitative research methods.
+An overview of research methodology, including basic concepts employed in quantitative and qualitative research methods.
 Includes computer applications for research.
 This is an approved Level I doctoral research tools course.
-Prerequisites: Doctoral status or consent of the instructor.
+Prerequisites: Doctoral status or the instructor's consent is required.

 COUN 697 - Special Topics